mlflow/mlflow/mlflow/store/db_migrations/README.md

 migrations, use the ``mlflow db upgrade`` CLI command.
 To add and modify database migration logic, see the contributor guide at https://github.com/mlflow/mlflow/blob/master/CONTRIBUTING.rst.

-if you encounter failures while executing migrations, please file a GitHub issue at https://github.com/mlflow/mlflow/issues.
+If you encounter failures while executing migrations, please file a GitHub issue at https://github.com/mlflow/mlflow/issues.

 ## Migration descriptions